 David Edwards (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
 He is at the University of Sheffield.

 Lyndon Estes (former postdoc): Lyndon modeled how climate change is likely to shift maize and wheat cultivation in South Africa, as well the implications of those shifts to biodiversity.
 He is at Clark University.

 Brendan Fisher (former postdoc): Brendan studied the economics of logging and oil palm agriculture in Southeast Asia.
-After three years at the World Wildlife Fund (post-drongo), he moved to the University of Vermont.
+His is at the University of Vermont.

 Xingli Giam (former graduate student): studied the conservation of freshwater biodiversity in Southeast Asia from 2009-2014.
 He is at the University of Tennessee-Knoxville.

 Jonathan Green (former postdoc): studied the ecological and socioeconomic issues related to the conservation of shorebirds (e.g. spoon-billed sandpiper) wintering in Southeast Asia during 2012-2014.
 He is at the University of York.

 Nathan Gregory (former graduate student): Nathan studied how prescribed fire and Massai pastoralism affected bird diversity in the Sayannas of East Africa.
 He is at the Irvine Ranch Conservancy.

 Bert Harris (former postdoc): studied the impact of the bird trade in populations of wild birds in Indonesia from 2012-2015.
-He is at The Rainforest Trust.
+He is at the Clifton Institute.